-Where citizens, governments and corporations come together to match islands needs and innovative solutions.
+Where citizens, governments, corporates anda academia come together to match islands needs and innovative solutions.

 The GTI Observatory Context